kubeflow/website/content/en/docs/components/katib/trial-template.md

 <a id="custom-resource"></a>

-## Use custom Kubernetes resource as trial template
+## Use custom Kubernetes resource as a trial template

 By default, you can define your trial worker as Kubernetes `Job`, Kubeflow `TFJob`, Kubeflow `PyTorchJob`, Kubeflow `MPIJob` or Tekton `Pipeline`.